Esri/arcgis-maps-sdk-java-samples/symbology/unique-value-renderer-sample/README.md

 uniqueValueRenderer.getUniqueValues().add(new UniqueValue("California", "State of California",
 californiaFillSymbol, californiaValue));
 ```
-When this unique value renderer comes across the feature who has a key "STATE_ABBR" and value "CA" it will assign the symbol from the unique value above to this feature.
+When this unique value renderer comes across the feature who key "STATE_ABBR" is value "CA" it will assign the symbol from the unique value above to this feature.

 ##How to use the sample##
 Sample starts with a predefined UniqueValues for some US states which are set to the UniqueValueRenderer and applied to the FeatureLayer.